 Humangear’s GoTubb containers are small but hold the perfect amount of lotion, sunscreen, or pills for a few nights on the river

-• Stax Interlocking Containers—Ideal for organizing snacks, medicine, and other sundries, these watertight containers come in various sizes and stack together with a convenient clip handle that you can attach to other gear with a carabiner.
+• Humangear Stax Interlocking Containers—Ideal for organizing snacks, medicine, and other sundries, these watertight containers come in various sizes and stack together with a convenient clip handle that you can attach to other gear with a carabiner.

 Organizing your gear into smaller bags and containers yields significant benefits when you’re on the river: You’ll conserve space on boats and save time looking for stuff.